-If a coordinator does not receive any management or data frames from a device for a duration of XXX,…
+The lack of communication within a given time can be considered as loss of connection with a given device.
+If a coordinator does not receive any frames from a device for a duration of macDeviceTimeout, it may consider the device as disconnected.

+Interference detection

+In response to the directional propagation characteristic of light, channel access mechanisms specified within this standard rely on centralized channel access control through the coordinator without the need for clear channel assessment befor each transmission.
+If a device not associated with the OWPAN enters the propagation domain of that OWPAN, it might interfere with ongoing transmissions because transmitters do not assess the channel at prospective receivers.

+Devices supporting interference detection shall advertise the capInterferenceDetection capability.
+If the capInterferenceDetection capability was negotiated during association, devices may transmit an Alien Signal Element to the coordinator upon detection of a potentially interfering signal.
+When to transmit the Alien Signal Element is implementation-specific.
+The transmitting device shall fill in the fields of the Alien Signal Element as detailed in clause 6.6.17.

 Fragmentation and reassembly

-Fragmentation may be performed by the transmitting device on a MSDU or A-MSDU.
-An (A-) MSDU shall be fragmented into 16 fragments at most.
+Fragmentation may be performed by the transmitting device on an MSDU or A-MSDU, together denoted as (A-)MSDU.
+An (A-)MSDU shall be fragmented into 16 fragments at most.
 All fragments shall contain an even number of octets, except the last fragment, which may contain an odd number of octets.
-Once the (A-) MSDU is fragmented and a transmission attempted, it shall not be fragmented again.
+Once the (A-)MSDU is fragmented and a transmission attempted, it shall not be fragmented again.
 The smallest size of a fragment, excluding the last fragment, shall be at least aMinFragmentSize.

-An MPDU containing a fragmented MSDU or A-MSDU shall have the Sequence Control element present.
-All fragments but the last fragment shall be sent with the Last Fragment field of the data MPDU set to 0.
+All fragments of the same (A-)MSDU shall have the same sequence number in the MPDU header.
+All fragments but the last fragment shall be sent with the Last Fragment field of the MPDU set to 0.
 The last fragment shall have the Last Fragment field set to 1.
-Each subsequent fragment shall be sent with the Fragment Number field incremented.
+Each subsequent fragment shall be sent with the Fragment Number field incremented by one.
 However, the Fragment Number field shall not be incremented when a fragment is retransmitted.

-All fragments of the same (A-) MSDU shall have the same sequence number in the MPDU header.
-Defragmentation of an (A-) MSDU is the reassembly of the received fragments into the complete (A-) MSDU.
-The (A-) MSDU shall be completely reassembled in the correct order before delivering it to the higher layer.
+Fragments shall be transmitted in order of their Fragment Numbers.
+A device shall support concurrent reception of fragments of at least three (A-)MSDUs.
+A receiving device shall reassemble fragments with the same sequence number into the complete (A-)MSDU.
+The (A-)MSDU shall be completely reassembled before delivering it to the higher layer.

-The receiving device may discard the fragments of an MSDU if it is not completely received within a timeout determined by the receiving device.
-The destination device may also discard the oldest incomplete MSDU if otherwise a buffer overflow would occur.
-Fragments shall be transmitted in order of their fragment numbers.
-If the no-ACK policy is used, the destination device shall discard an MSDU immediately if a fragment is missing.
-A device shall support concurrent reception of fragments of at least three MSDUs.
+The receiving device may discard the fragments of an (A-)MSDU if it is not completely received within an implementation-specific timeout.
+The receiving device may also discard the oldest incomplete (A-)MSDU if otherwise a buffer overflow would occur upon reception of a new MPDU.

+A device shall only acknowledge a sequence number if all fragments for that sequence number were successfully received and the corresponding (A-)MSDU could be reassembled.
+A device shall acknowledge successfully reassembled (A-)MSDUs if at least one MPDU containing a fragment of that (A-)MSDU had the Ack Request bit set to 1.

+MPDUs containing fragments shall be acknowledged using Single ACK only.
+Block ACK shall only be used to ack reception of a whole successfully reassembled (A-)MSDU.

 Aggregation